Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Hardware-based QoS Enforcement Features and their Origins

 Hardware support for cache partitioning has been implemented by chip manufacturers in recent years.
 Tuning the cache partitioning scheme may reduce the impact of shared cache congestion on workloads.
 As we will see in this survey, it has been repeatedly shown that cache partitioning may be used to great effect when optimizing the workloads of a system.

 Configuration of the cache allocation scheme for a COS is done by setting a bitmask, the size of which is dependent on the specific CPU model.
+Typically, each bit corresponds to a separate hardware \emph{cache way}~\cite{sohal_closer_2022}, but this is not necessarily the case~\cite{yu_24_nodate}.
 A CPU supporting $n$ bits of control may have a COS assigned $1/n$ or more\footnote{COSs assigned more than one such share must on Intel platforms have all ``1'' bits in a contiguous block due to hardware limitations~\cite{intel_corporation_intel_2023}.} of the available cache.
 Allocation bitmasks may overlap between COSs.
 If so, parts of the cache are shared between two or more classes.
 An illustration of a cache partitioning configuration may be observed in \figurename~\ref{fig:cache_allocation}.

 When moving a core to a new COS, the new rules only apply to future cache allocations.
 Cache lines already present in the old partition may continue to be used until evicted~\cite{yu_24_nodate}.

 Some hardware additionally supports the \emph{code and data prioritization} (CDP) extension of the cache allocation interface.
 When enabled, CDP permits the configuration of separate cache allocation bitmasks for instructions and data.